usds/justice40-tool/data-roadmap/README.md

 sequentially build the data roadmap in a way that supports the entire vision but starts with small and achievable steps.
 These milestones are proposed in order.

-This work is most accurately tracked in [this epic](https://app.zenhub .com/workspaces/justice40-60993f6e05473d0010ec44e3/issues/usds/justice40-tool/38).
+This work is most accurately tracked in [this epic](https://app.zenhub.com/workspaces/justice40-60993f6e05473d0010ec44e3/issues/usds/justice40-tool/38).
 We've also verbally described them below.

-## Milestone: YAML files for data sets and linter
+## Milestone: YAML files for data sets and linter (Done)

-To start, we'll create a folder in the appropriate repository [is this `justice40-tool`?] that can house YAML files, one per data set.
+To start, we'll create a folder in this repository that can house YAML files, one per data set.
 Each file will describe the characteristics of the data.

 The benefit of using a YAML file for this is that it's easy to subject changes to these files to peer review through the pull request process.
 This allows external collaborators from the open source community to submit suggested changes, which can be reviewed by the core CEJST team.